apache/ozone/CONTRIBUTING.md

 3. Start the IDE
 4. New runner definitions are available from the Run menu.

+You can use the installed Run configurations in the following order:

+1. StorageContainerManagerInit (to initialize the SCM dir)
+2. StorageContainerManger (to start SCM)
+3. OzoneManagerInit (to initialize OM, it requires SCM)
+4. OzoneManager
+5. Recon (required by datanode)
+6. Datanode1, Datanode2, Datanode3

 ### Setting up Checkstyle

 Checkstyle plugin may help to detect violations directly from the IDE.